 2025

-April 30, 2025: My first PhD chapter was accepted by Nature Geoscience !
+July 31, 2025: My first PhD chapter is officially out in Nature Geoscience !

 April 25, 2025: Our paper, led by Luo X. and the team from the National University of Singapore (NUS), on estimating global vegetation carbon use efficiency (CUE) via eddy-covariance observations was accepted by Nature Ecology & Evolution !